Seundede/Mobile-meal/Readme.md

 ## Mobile Menu

-An online food delivery application that brings delicious food from your favourite local restaurant right to your door.
+A React native food delivery application that brings delicious food from your favourite local restaurant right to your door.
 Credit card payment implemented with Stripe.

 ## Technology stack